a1v0/a1v0.de/draft-articles/cant-access-classes-from-xunit.md

 date: 2023-11-15
 ---

+Unit testing in C# with xUnit can at times be unwieldy, especially if, like me, you're accustomed to something like [Jest](https://jestjs.io/).
+One thing the tutorials often forget to tell you is how to link your test suite project to your primary project.

 - outline the problem
   - happens when you create a sibling repo to your main one as part of solution folder
     - give folder structure